fulldotdev/starter/src/content/pages/blog.md

 ---
 component: OverviewLayout

-heading: Blog
+title: Blog
-align: start
-text: This page displays a list of blog posts.
+description: This page displays a list of blog posts.
 You can add more posts by creating new records in the `src/content/pages/blog` directory.
 Or see how this page works in `src/content/pages/blog.md`.
 ---